Margesh06/Structural/README.md

-# Coffee Shop - Decorator and Facade Design Patterns
+# Coffee Shop - Decorator and Facade Design Pattern

 This project illustrates the use of the **Decorator** and **Facade** design patterns in a coffee ordering system.
 Users can select different coffee types and customize their orders with various extras.